Cooking Class Lead Host – Lonsdale

 Position Start Date: ASAP

-As the Cooking Class Lead Host you act as the supervisor of Cook Culture’s kitchen and are responsible for ensuring that our cooking classes and private events meet our service standards, leaving a positive impression of Cook Culture and our events.
+As the cooking class Lead Host you act as the supervisor of Cook Culture’s kitchen and are responsible for ensuring that our cooking classes and private events meet our service standards, leaving a positive impression of Cook Culture and our events.
 The typical cooking class team is made up of a chef, for the instruction, and a few volunteers to assist the chef in preparation and clean-up.
 Your primary role is to hands-on manage the events, co-ordinate the volunteers, and communicate with the other Kitchen Hosts so that the team is best set up to meet our service standards.
-You will work in parallel with the Cooking Class Host Co-ordinator to ensure the kitchen is run efficiently!
-This is a fun and dynamic position which requires a high energy person!

 - Maintain overall cleanliness and operation of the kitchen environment (extra deep cleaning will be required)